ai4os/ai4-docs/source/reference/dashboard.rst

 Ask AI
 ------

-Finally, we have our :ref:`AI4OS Assistant <reference/llm:Ask questions about the documentation>` directly available from the Dashboard.
+Finally, we have our :ref:`LLM Assistant <reference/llm:Ask questions about the documentation>` directly available from the Dashboard.
 You can ask it questions and it will use this documentation as a Knowledge Base to offer grounded responses.

 .. image:: /_static/images/dashboard/ai-assistant.png